iaquobe/james-bond/documents/report/main.typ

   )

-The following formula used to transform logits to a score from 0 to 1, indicating how strongly the negative traits apply.
-To determine the degree of sexualization for instance, the mean would be calculated from the logits $a$ corresponding to one ensemble.
+The CLIP similarity values are averaged within the ensemble and then tranformed into scores from 0 to 1.
+0 indicates stereotypical male traits (dominant and professional), and 1 indicates stereotypical female traits (sexualized and submissive).

-$
+// $
-"score" &= sigma(overline("logits"_"trait"^-),
+// "score" &= sigma(overline("logits"_"trait"^-),
-                         overline("logits"_"trait"^+))\
+//                          overline("logits"_"trait"^+))\
+//

-arrow("a"_-) &= vec("a"_"\"sexualized\"",
+// arrow("a"_-) &= vec("a"_"\"sexualized\"",
-                   "a"_"\"swimsuit\"",
+//                    "a"_"\"swimsuit\"",
-                   "a"_"\"scantily clad\"")\
+//                    "a"_"\"scantily clad\"")\
+//

-arrow("a"_+) &= vec("a"_"\"professional\"",
+// arrow("a"_+) &= vec("a"_"\"professional\"",
-                   "a"_"\"formal attire\"",
+//                    "a"_"\"formal attire\"",
-                   "a"_"\"adequatly dressed\"")\
+//                    "a"_"\"adequatly dressed\"")\
+//

-"score" &= sigma(overline("a"_+), overline("a"_-))
+// "score" &= sigma(overline("a"_+), overline("a"_-))
+//

-$
+// $

-=== Limitations
+= Limitations

-This approach has limitations as can bee seen in @fig-partial-person, where traits of a partial person are analyzed, and in @fig-background-person, where a person in the background impacts the detected traits.
-Additionally, the model and the prompt bias can also contribute to a difference between genders.
+Our choice of corpus and methods comes with several limitations:

+*Corpus:* While limiting our observation to the James Bond film series comes with many benefits, there are also some limitations associated with it.
+While the 22 films provide a large sampel size for a film series, it is still prone to film-to-film variations.
+Limiting ourselves to James Bond also limits the ability to generalize our findings to other films.

+*Method:*
+Using pretrained models also brings a set of limitations.
+Object detection recognizes partial persons, where analyzing traits is not helpfull (see @fig-partial-person).
+Trait Analysis with CLIP does not differentiate between the person of interest, and background (see @fig-background-person).
+The used models themselves can be biased
+(i.e. models attributing higher sexualization scores for women, regardless of input).
-Finally, the chosen prompt ensembles describe vague concepts such as "sexualized" or "dominant", which may be difficult for a model to understand.
+And finally the prompts use abstract concepts such as "sexualized" or "dominant", which might be difficult for the models to understand.
-A change to concrete prompts may increase the performance.
-However, by averaging over multiple such terms, we hope that we can still achieve meaningful results.
-We will investigate the validity of the prompts later in @findings
+We hope to mitigate this by using prompt ensembles.

 #grid(